Piaggio’s personal cargo robot Gita seeks new life in B2B

 As part of its new pilot program, Cincinnati / Northern Kentucky’s CVG international airport will use Gita across a variety of use cases, including providing contactless concierge services for travelers.

 Elsewhere, The Villages, a retirement community in Sumter County, Florida, will be adopting Gita to help residents with their shopping and even helping golfers during tournaments, while Delivery Co-op, a restaurant delivery service in Lexington, Kentucky, will also use Gita for contactless deliveries.
-In Turkey, one of PFF’s only international pilot programs, the Doğan Group will trial Gitas at one of its retail malls and a waterfront marina, where customers could be served beverages, shopping bags, and more from the two-wheeled bot.
+In Turkey, one of PFF’s only international pilot programs, the Doğan Group will trial Gitas at one of its retail malls and a waterfront marina, where the two-wheeled bot could serve people beverages, bring them their shopping, and more.

 While it’s still very early days for both PFF and Gita, it’s entering an increasingly busy field.
 The COVID-19 crisis in particular has proven to be a catalyst for businesses seeking safe ways to continue operating.
 In the months that followed the big global lockdown, countless examples emerged from the public and private spheres showing how robots could play a role in the so-called “new normal,” for hospitals, airports, offices, coffee shops, and more.